MolotovCherry/RustPlay/README.md

 This program is currently alpha, but has a basic working terminal and compiles and runs rust scratches.
 Currently Windows only.

+### But why?
+I got tired of having to go to play.rust-lang.org.
+I just want something I can use on my own, without limit.
+Something I don't need a browser for.

+I am also the author of an IntelliJ rust scratch plugin, but it was too cumbersome to continue with all of their api changes.
+But now - now with a desktop app, there are no limits!

+## Requirements
+- You need to have Rust / cargo installed of course :wink:
+- You use windows (Linux support will come in time)

 ## Current Features
 - Windows support
 - Nice titlebar with tabs integrated into decoration